 Instructions for Participating in a Videoconference Hearing

 Pursuant to the First Amendment to Part 2 of Title 23 of the Official Compilation of Codes, Rules and Regulations of the State of New York (23 NYCRR §2.19), the Department of Financial Services (“DFS”, “Department”) is authorized to conduct adjudicatory hearings via videoconference.
 Instructions for participating in a Videoconference Hearing are included in the Citation/Notice of Hearing served on you; these instructions supplement the information provided in the Citation/Notice of Hearing.
 The Citation or Notice of Hearing includes the Event Number and Event Password for the Videoconference Hearing.
-To participate in a Videoconference Hearing you will need a computer or mobile device, as well as access to reliable high-speed Internet service.
+To participate in a Videoconference Hearing you will need a desktop or laptop computer and access to reliable high-speed Internet service.

 If you object to having the hearing conducted via videoconference, you will have to provide a written notice of objection, which must be received at least five business days prior to the date of the hearing, in accordance with 23 NYCRR §2.19.
 The notice of objection may be sent by first class or overnight mail to: Videoconference Coordinator, Office of General Counsel, New York State Department of Financial Services, 1 State Street, New York, NY 10004, or via email to: [email protected].
 Please include an email address and telephone number where you may be reached.
 The hearing officer will determine whether the hearing will be held in person.

 If you choose to participate in the Videoconference Hearing you must TEST your computer at least 48 HOURS BEFORE the hearing.
 Go to www.webex.com/test-meeting to conduct the test and verify audio and video capabilities.
 You must make sure you meet all system requirements and have all capabilities required as set forth below.